xexyl/sgit/README.md

 ## Verbosely (level 3) change references of `\<sed\>` to `used` in this file with a backup as `README.md.bak`

-With verbosity of level 3 it will show more information.
+With verbosity of level 3 it will show even more information.

 ```sh
 sgit -i.bak -e 's/\<sed\>/used/g' -v 3 README.md